genepattern/gpnotebook-website-docs/docs/programmatic.md

 * **collapse:** Set whether the widget collapses upon submission (default=True).
 * **collapsed:** Set whether the widget is currently expanded or collapsed (default=True). *(JupyterLab Only)*
 * **busy:** Set whether the widget controls are disabled because it is busy. (default=False) *(JupyterLab Only)*
+* **license:** Sets the test of a license ageement to be displayed and agreed to before the tool is executed, as well as whether the license has already been agreed to or not.
+This parameter expects a dict with a 'text' key for the license text and a 'callback' key with a boolean value specifying whether the user has already agreed to the license.
+A callback function can be attached as an observer to the 'callback' value.

 ```python
 @nbtools.build_ui(register_tool=False, function_import='example_package.example_function', collapse=False, collapsed=False, busy=True)